wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ### Use case: Listing all Entries
 **MSS**
 1. User requests to list all entries.
-2. Wiagi shows a list of all incomes and spendings, including optional parameters such as tags.
+2. Wiagi shows a list of all incomes and spendings, including optional parameters such as tags and recurrence frequency.

 Use case ends.
 **Extensions**